org-arl/unet-blog/_posts/2018-08-15-Developing-modem-drivers-for-UnetStack.md

     rs232.openPort()
   }

+  void shutdown() {
+    rs232.closePort()
+  }

   Message processRequest(Message req) {
     // process frame transmission request here
     return null
   }

-  void shutdown() {
+  List<Parameter> getParameterList() {
-    rs232.closePort()
+    return allOf(DatagramParam, PhysicalParam)
   }

 }
 ```

-What we have in this code is a simple agent that advertises the two services that it supports, and creates a `notify` topic on which it can send it's notifications when a frame is received.
+What we have in this code is a simple agent that advertises the two services that it supports, two sets of parameters for those services, and creates a `notify` topic on which it can send it's notifications when a frame is received.
 It also opens a RS232 port for reading and writing to the modem.
 When a frame transmission request is made to the agent, the `processRequest()` method will be called, so we'd want to write the code to handle that there.

 We'll conveniently ignore error handling throughout this blog to keep the code simple.